Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

-To understand the time evolution for the potential $\phi$, we select one point in the false vacuum and compare the oscillation of the point in different cases (see as Figure~\ref{fg:phi-t}).
-When the two bubbles collide, the potential for this point will be turning to the true vacuum.
-And then the potential will oscillate back to zero.
+To understand the time evolution for the { vacuum state of the outside of the wall as the scalar field on the potential}, we select one point in the false vacuum and compare the oscillation of the point in different cases (refer to~\ref{fg:phi-t}).
+When the two bubbles collide, the potential for this point will trun to the true vacuum.
+Then, the potential will oscillate back to zero.
 In the same sub-figure of Figure~\ref{fg:phi-t}, the initial potential is also identical for the ``$S$" and ``$S+G$" cases.
-The comparative is interesting that the moment of two bubbles collision in ``$S+G$" will be always later than the only scalar case.
-And the potential in ``$S+G$" case will oscillate more quickly than that in the scalar-only case.
-We can compare the potential by different values of $S_{\mathrm{f}}$ in (a) and (b) (also (c) and (d)).
-For (a) and (c) (also (b) and (d)), we can see the frequency of oscillation will be much dependent on parameter $V_{\mathrm{f}}$.
-The higher value of $V_{\mathrm{f}}$ will lead to a faster oscillation.
+The comparative is interesting that the moment of two bubbles collision in ``$S+G$" will always be later than the scalar-only case.
+In addition, the potential in the ``$S+G$" case will oscillate quicker than that in the scalar-only case.
+We can compare the potential by different values of ${ {\bar \phi}_{\mathrm{f}}}$ in (a) and (b) (also (c) and (d)).
+For (a) and (c) (also (b) and (d)), we can observe the that the frequency of oscillation will significantly depend on the parameter ${ {\bar V}_{\mathrm{f}}}$.
+The higher value of ${ {\bar V}_{\mathrm{f}}}$ will lead to a faster oscillation.